apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ## Running code generation

 1. Return to your project's **Apollo CLI** Run Script build phase.
-Comment out the line that you added to the bottom (that includes `apollo:schema`) and _uncomment_ the line you previously commented out (that includes `codegen:generate`).
+Comment out the line that you added to the bottom (that includes `apollo:schema`).
+The schema isn't changing between builds, which means you don't need to refetch it.

+2. _Uncomment_ the line you previously commented out (that includes `codegen:generate`).

-2. Build your project.
+3. Build your project.
 When the build completes, an `API.swift` file appears in the same folder  as `schema.json`.

-3. Drag the `API.swift` file into Xcode.
+4. Drag the `API.swift` file into Xcode.
 This time, **do** check the **Add to target** box for the `RocketReserver` app.
 You include this file in your application's bundle to enable you to execute the query you defined.

 ### The `API.swift` file